-1. To view specific time zone information, position your cursor over the overlay.
+1. To view specific time zone information, click on the overlay.
 The overlay will expand to display the time zone for both the Server and the Client (as in the image below).

 Changing Player Mode

 This icon represents Low-bandwidth mode.